ome/devspace/README.md

         # vm_size (default 50GB) is a size of the volume vm boot from.
 You no longer have to attach additional volumes!
         (dev) $ ansible-playbook os-devspace.yml -e vm_name=my-devspace -e vm_key_name=mysshkey

+    NOTE: VM will boot from volume, you no longer have to attach additional volumes.
+Size of the volume can be set by `-e vm_size=100`

  *  create inventory

         $ tree /path/to/inventory